-For example, the wording from Another Company and Tokio Marine HCCMIS are listed below:
+For example, the wording from Another Company and WorldTrips are listed below:

 Acute Onset of Pre-Existing Conditions(s): Sudden and unexpected outbreak or recurrence of a Pre-Existing Condition(s) that occurs spontaneously and without advance warning either in the form Physician recommendations or symptoms and requires urgent care.
 The Acute Onset of a Pre-Existing Condition(s) must occur after the Effective Date of Coverage and prior to the age shown in the Schedule of Benefits.
 Treatment must be obtained within twenty-four (24) hours of the sudden and unexpected outbreak or recurrence.
 A Pre-Existing Condition that is Congenital or that gradually becomes worse over time is not Acute Onset of a Pre-Existing Condition.
 A Pre-Existing Condition will not be considered an Acute Onset of a Pre-Existing Condition(s) if, during the thirty (30) days prior to the acute event, You had a change in prescription or Treatment for a diagnosis related to the acute event.
 This benefit does not include coverage for known, scheduled, required, or expected medical care, drugs, or Treatments existent or necessary prior to arrival in the United States and prior to the Effective Date of Coverage.

 Acute Onset of Pre-existing Conditions means a sudden and unexpected outbreak or recurrence of a pre-existing condition(s) which occurs spontaneously and without advance warning either in the form of a physician recommendation or symptoms, is of short duration, is rapidly progressive, and requires urgent care.
 The Acute Onset of a Pre-existing Condition(s) must occur after the certificate effective date.
 Treatment must be obtained within 24 hours of the sudden and unexpected outbreak or recurrence.
-A pre-existing condition that is a chronic or congenital condition or that gradually becomes worse over time will be not considered Acute Onset.
+A pre-existing condition that is a chronic or congenital condition, or a complication or consequence of a chronic or congenital condition, or a condition that gradually becomes worse over time will not be considered Acute Onset.
 This benefit does not include coverage for known, scheduled, required, or expected medical care, drugs or treatments existent or necessary prior to the certificate effective date.

-If you look closely, the Another Company definition says '… that is Congenital or that gradually…' while Tokio Marine HCCMIS definition says '… chronic or congenital condition or that gradually…' As you can see, the Tokio Marine HCCMIS (for example) wording has the word 'chronic' in it while Another Company does not.
-(IMG and Trawick International also has the word 'chronic' in their definition.)
+If you look closely, the Another Company definition says '… that is Congenital or that gradually…' while WorldTrips definition says '… chronic or congenital condition or that gradually…' As you can see, the WorldTrips (for example) wording has the word 'chronic' in it while Another Company does not. ( IMG and Trawick International also has the word 'chronic' in their definition.)

 The questions our customer raised, "What additional coverage would he get with Another Company's plans because of the lack of the word 'chronic' that he would not get anywhere else?
 What kind of chronic conditions are covered in the plans?
 Could you please provide several examples of the kind of coverages included under 'chronic' conditions?